Registration and data protection

 All data controllers must comply with the rights given to individuals by the Act in relation to the personal information held on them.
 The Act gives eight distinct rights, of which the most applicable are as follows:

-Right of access: individuals have a right to know what information on them you are holding and why you are holding it.
-Unless the request is manifestly unfounded or excessive, you are not allowed to charge someone to provide this information.
-If you receive a written request from an individual for this information you must respond within one month stating:
+Right of access: individuals have a right to know what information on them you are holding and why you are holding it (called a Subject Access Request).
+If you receive a written request from an individual for this information, you must respond within 30 days stating:

 - whether you hold any personal data on them